-Commitments As Teachers Children and Youth In our Practice To Radically Imagine Identity We are individuals with cultural histories, knowledge, talents, and interests that we use as resources in our teaching.
-We value and nurture the love, grace, humor, compassion, creativity, patience, joy, and peace young people bring into our teaching spaces.
-We practice humanizing pedagogies that are asset-based, equitable, and appreciative of who we are and who we are becoming.
-We imagine schools as spaces where teachers are encouraged and given space to be different in what they do with young people and their communities.
+Commitments As Teachers With Children and Youth In our Practice To Radically Imagine Identity We are individuals with cultural histories, knowledges, talents, and interests that we use as resources in our teaching.
+We value and nurture the love, grace, humor, compassion, creativity, patience, joy, and peace young people bring into our teaching spaces. pedagogies that are asset-based, equitable, and appreciative of who We imagine schools as spaces where teachers are encouraged and given space to be different in what they do with young people and their communities.
 Inquiry We are intellectuals with a deep understanding of academic content, curriculum development, and flexible pedagogies.
-We value young people's knowledge, creativity, curiosity, aesthetics, imagination, and embodied ways of being as essential, educative and liberating.
-We practice curriculum as critical inquiry and research where children and youth are positioned as capable, knowledgeable and social agents for change.
+We value young people's knowledge, creativity, curiosity, aesthetics, imagination, and embodied ways of being as essential, educative and liberating We practice curriculum as critical inquiry and research where children and youth are positioned as capable, knowledgeable and social agents for change.
 We imagine a curriculum in schools that is shaped by societal goals and influenced daily by events unfolding in the world around us.
-Advocacy & Activism We are activists working against injustice for young people, teachers, and communities rooted in racism and other forms of discrimination.
-We value and embody caring in all its formspersonal, social, cultural, linguistic, and ecological0 as essential to growing a positive learning and living environment.
-We practice activism in the curriculum by engaging children and youth in work that contributes to the creation of a more just, more caring, and more peaceful world.
-We imagine metaphors for schools as nurturing spaces for the whole individual rather than as efficient factories or businesses that produce products and profit.
-Communities We are members of multiple communities- connected in ways that make our successes intertwined.
+Advocacy & Activism We are activists working against injustice for young people, teachers, and communities rooted in racism and other forms of discrimination. personal, social, cultural, linguistic, and the curriculum by engaging children and youth in work that contributes to We imagine metaphors for schools as nurturing spaces for the whole individual rather than as efficient factories or businesses that produce products and profit.
+Communities We are members of a multiple communities- connected in ways that make our successes intertwined.
 We value inclusive learning communities that connect us within and outside of our classrooms.
-We practice humility throughout vulnerability; hope in the face of adversity; and resilience in response to our efforts that have fallen short.
-We imagine schools as sustaining intersecting ways of being, knowing, and languaging.
+We We imagine schools as sustaining intersecting ways of being, knowing, and language.